-If you didn’t know this before, you CAN still hike the Grand Canyon in the middle of winter.
+If you didn’t know this before, hiking the grand canyon in the middle of winter IS possible.
 Our Grand Canyon hike on New Year’s Day was something I think everyone needs to experience at least once in their lifetime.

 Experiencing this at the end of 2019 and the beginning of 2020 was definitely one of those times.